 Dual-band vs. tri-band Wi-Fi: The takeaway

-As you can see, strictly from Wi-Fi’s point of view, there’s almost no scenario you’d need a tri-band router.
-In some extreme or unusual cases, a tri-band router would help, but still not a must-have.
+As you can see, strictly from Wi-Fi’s point of view, generally, you don’t need tri-band in a standalone router.
+In some cases, a tri-band router helps, but still not a must-have.
 A good dual-band router will always suffice.

 But, on the other hand, I don’t see any instance a tri-band router would hurt, either.
 So, in the end, it comes down to cash.
 If you can afford it, I’d say go ahead and proceed with one.
 It’s always nice to be able to turn things up to eleven.